MichaelJCole/todomvc-postgraphile-unfinished/README.md

 node ./scripts/setup_env.js auto
 node ./scripts/setup_db.js

-# Woe to the vanquished
+# Hack loot-phase complete.
+Woe to the vanquished.
 rm -rf .git
 rm -rf starter
 ```

 Great!
-You now have a `.env` file and some databases.
-Test them now:
+You now have a `.env` file with a bunch of settings and some database magic.

 ```
+# This loads your .env into your shell variables like $DATABASE_URL
 set -a; . ./.env; set +a
-cat .env
 ```

-You will see these `.env` values in variables in the next sections `.sql` code.
+You will see these `.env` values in variables in the next section's `.sql` code.

 # Create Postgres DB Schema so PostGraphile can recreate GraphQL API